davisdw/Lending_Club_Loan_Prediction_Analysis/README.md

 Trained the model with logistic regression which was able to achieve my desired results before running test

 Test the model with prediction and returned score of .88

-Took further and use confusion matrix to determine how the model made it’s prediction

 # Weighted Average Analysis